C11orf42: Post translational modifications

-Cellular Sub Localization
+Cellular sub localization

 C11orf42 was found to be cytoplasmic in its early life within organisms that were not mammals (Schlegel's Japanese Gecko, Acorn Worm) and then it was found to be nuclear localized as it continued to evolve in Mammalia.
 No signal peptides, mitochondrial targeting sequences or chloroplast peptides were predicted for the protein and therefore not predicted to localize to a secretory pathway, mitochondria, nor chloroplast.

-Interacting Proteins
+Interacting proteins

 IGLL1, SNX2, and SNX5 were all found to have interacted with C11orf42.
 IGLL1 had a "textmining" interaction with this gene while SNX2 and SNX5 had physical interactions with this gene.

-Clinical Significance
+Clinical significance

 As seen above in the microarray expression and the tissue expression, the protein of C11orf42 may have a role in the prevalence of bladder carcinomas as well as brain aneurysms.
 There was another study that looked at the effect of treatment for rheumatoid arthritis that showed an influence level from C11orf42 as well, indicating that it could affect the medication available for treatment therapies like it did for anti-TNF therapy.
 More research still needs to be done to confirm if C11orf42 has an effect in other diseases or in the treatment process of diseases.